From Austin to Volvo, we reveal our top 10 classics that will become MOT and tax exempt in 2023.

 Once classic cars reach 40 years old, they no longer legally require an MOT test and they become exempt from Vehicle Exercise Duty (VED) under the historic vehicle tax exemption scheme.

-From most common to rarest, the list consists of the following:
+From most common to rarest, here is a list of the estimated number of these vehicles that remain in roadworthy condition.1

 Classic Cars Must Still Be in Roadworthy Condition, Even If They Are MOT Exempt